-Power and Accountability grant committee member
+Power and Accountability programme evaluation tender

 The Joseph Rowntree Charitable Trust (JRCT) has a long-standing interest in power and accountability issues.
-In keeping with the Quaker values of the Trust, our vision is a world in which power is more equally shared, and in which powerful institutions are more responsive and accountable to wider society and more aligned with the long-term public interest, considering those most disadvantaged by the system currently.
+In keeping with the Quaker values of the Trust, our vision is a world in which power is more equally shared, and in which powerful institutions are responsive and accountable to wider society and aligned with the long-term public interest, considering those most disadvantaged by the system currently.

-The Joseph Rowntree Charitable Trust (JRCT) wishes to appoint two new co-opted members to join its Northern Ireland Committee from November 2020, to provide specialist expertise and advice to support our grantmaking programme in Northern Ireland.
+The Joseph Rowntree Charitable Trust (JRCT) wishes to appoint two new co-opted members to join its Northern Ireland Committee from February 2021, to provide specialist expertise and advice to support our grantmaking programme in Northern Ireland.

 The role of co-opted members is to complement the Committee’s expertise on Northern Ireland, by offering specialist knowledge and experience of one or more of the programme’s areas of focus.

 This is a voluntary role, but all reasonable expenses are paid - including travel, accommodation and childcare if required.
 We’ll also meet claims towards loss of earnings incurred as a result of working for the Trust.
 We want to ensure financial concerns aren’t an obstacle to committee membership so if you are interested in the role but have any financial concerns that would deter you, please don't hesitate to speak to us.